Join the club for food lovers and unlock rewards

 Running a restaurant in London has always been a treacherous game, but the impact of Covid and Brexit has left life particularly icey for restaurateurs today.
 Increasing produce costs, wages, energy bills and more leave even the best restaurants on a potential knife edge, balancing weighty overheads whilst they feed us.

-It’s no wonder, then, that so many of London’s restaurants have closed in 2024.
+It’s no wonder, then, that so many of London’s restaurants have closed recently.
 We’re not just talking small independents either - we’ve had to wave goodbye to some titanic restaurants in the last year or two.
-Le Gavroche, for example, is a restaurant we thought would never close, but after 56 era-defining years, chef patron Michel Roux Jr decided to shut the doors for good in January 2024.
-So too has Pollen Street Social, with Jason Atherton citing ‘unsustainably high costs’ as the reason.
+Le Gavroche, for example, is a restaurant we thought would live forever, but after 56 era-defining years, chef patron Michel Roux Jr decided to shut the doors for good in January 2024.
+Gone, too, is Pollen Street Social, with Jason Atherton citing ‘unsustainably high costs’ as the reason (though he has come back with a quadrilogy of superb new restaurants in Sael, Row on 5 and Three Darlings respectively).
+The closures seemingly won't stop in 2025 - just a few days into the year, Giorgio Locatelli announced that iconic restaurant Locanda Locatelli would close permanently, and we've seen the likes of Lyle's, Leroy, and Ann-Sophie Pic's La Dame de Pic close too.

 It’s not easy keeping track of all the restaurant movement in the capital, so we’ve devised a couple of lists for you to keep track of.
 We’ll be tracking all the big restaurant closures in London right here, month-by-month, but you can also keep an eye on the best new restaurants in London over here, where you can find all our latest reviews of brand new openings, as well as previews of exciting restaurants that are coming later in the year.